unboxed/unboxed.co/source/blog/2020-04-15-the-future-planning-system-for-local-authorities.html.markdown

 ‘Assessment and recommendation’ is the part of the service which provides planning officers a way to review applications and plans, check whether they meet relevant policy requirements in line with what the applicant is proposing to do and any constraints on the property or local amenity, and make a recommendation to their managers on the outcome of the application.
 In short, this is the part of the service that leads applicants to receive a decision on their proposed application, and is the basis on which planning system processes are primarily created— getting that ‘yes’ or ‘no’ decision.

 Through the discovery phase, our team identified that over 50% of planning officers’ time, on average, is spent processing simple “fast-track” applications, such as home extensions and modifications.
-Based on this data, this project has prioritised the element of the service that makes it easier to assess these types of applications — householder applications.
+Based on this data, this project has prioritised the element of the service to make it easier to assess these types of applications — householder applications.

 <br/>